Thenlie/wizsh/README.md

 [![Open Issues](https://img.shields.io/github/issues/Thenlie/wizsh)](https://github.com/Thenlie/wizsh/issues?q=is%3Aopen+is%3Aissue)
 [![Closed Issues](https://img.shields.io/github/issues-closed/thenlie/wizsh?color=yellow)](https://github.com/Thenlie/wizsh/issues?q=is%3Aissue+is%3Aclosed)

-A simple shell written in C. This shell was created as a final project for the Harvard CS50 course.
+A simple shell written in C!

+This shell was created as a final project for the Harvard CS50 course.
 As my first real dive into independent C programming, it was an amazing tool to learn the ins and outs of C, git and how shells function on a lower level.

 Bash and zsh were the main inspirations for the shell, the latter inspiring the name as well.
 The initial goal was to create a simple command line interface that accepted specific commands and responded to them.
 As I progressed, I eventually wanted this to become a fully featured shell with git integration, directory navigation and more!

 In the v1.0.0 release, wizsh is capable of most common directory navigation commands as well as file and directory modification.
 It also contains a number of git commands, enough to maintain a small repository.
 Be sure to check out the wiki for a full list of commands.